jwplayer/ott-web-app/docs/content-types.md

 You can upload the schema for the content types that your app expects.
 Content editors will then be able to choose a content type for each media item and will see the expected metadata when they are editing the item on the dashboard.

-> Note: Content types on the JWP dashboard requires a specific entitlement.
+> Note: Content types on the JWP dashboard require a specific entitlement.
 Please speak with your account rep to enable this feature for your account.

 ## Uploading content types to the dashboard